 Tooth pain is a nightmare, and it gets a whole lot scarier without a reliable dentist.
 Your pain is a symptom of one or more root causes.
 Infections, oral injuries, and the appearance of wisdom teeth are all common sources of tooth pain.
 Finding out the origins of your tooth pain is the first step toward effective pain relief.
 Dentists use diagnostic equipment, thorough exams, and professional procedures to find and eliminate the sources of your pain.

 Here are some common types of tooth pain that our dental clinic encounters daily.

 Tooth Nerve Pain

 When a tooth becomes infected, the decay often reaches beyond the tooth’s enamel to its nerve.
 This results in an ache that’s isolated to the one affected tooth.
 Without proper treatment, the tooth will stop receiving fresh blood supply and die.
-At Victory Plaza Dental of Los Angeles, we x-ray the area to confirm the pain’s source.
+At Victory Plaza Dental of North Hollywood, we x-ray the area to confirm the pain’s source.
 A root canal is the most common treatment for this type of tooth nerve pain.